Skip to main content

 By 1994, Bexley Deaf Group was officially registered as a charity and was commissioned by the local authority to work alongside NHS audiologists based at South East London hospitals to help people to maintain their hearing aids and to distribute batteries.

-We now offer many more services and activities, details of which can be found on our website.
+They now offer many more services and activities, details of which can be found on the website.
 These services are accessed on average over 10,000 times every year.

-We are now one of the leading centres for teaching British Sign Language (BSL) in South East England.
-All of our staff, and many of our volunteers are either native BSL users or are qualified to BSL level 2 or higher.
+They are now one of the leading centres for teaching British Sign Language (BSL) in South East England.
+All of the staff, and many of the volunteers are either native BSL users or are qualified to BSL level 2 or higher.

 Address: Bexley Deaf Centre, The Learning & Enterprise College, DA7 4EZ